ArtsMusic/Arts-Music/README.md

-# Arts-Music
+# Arts Music Player
-A repository to store music for a music player.
+A repository to store releases and music for an upcoming HTML music player.